 On April 25, 2017, Fresenius SE & Co.
-KGaA entered into a Bridge Financing Facility in the amount of US\$ 4,200 million with a tenor of 18 months for the purpose of the acquisition of Akorn, Inc. which has not been utilized at December 31, 2017.
-It is planned to replace or refinance the facility with a broad mix of euro and U.S. dollar denominated long-term debt instruments.
+KGaA entered into a Bridge Financing Facility in the amount of US\$ 4,200 million with a tenor of 18 months for the purpose of the acquisition of Akorn, Inc. In October 2018 the bridge financing was adjusted and extended until April 2019.
+On December 10, 2018 Fresenius SE & Co.
+KGaA prematurely cancelled the bridge facility without having utilized it.